coreinfrastructure/best-practices-badge/doc/security.md

       of resources when necessary.
     - All queries, including project data queries, have a timeout.
       That way, the system is not permanently "stuck" on a request.
+    - As noted later in the hardening section, we have rate limits on incoming requests, including the number of requests a client IP address can make in a given period.
+      This provides a small amount of automated protection against being overwhelmed.
     - The system can return to operation quickly after a DDoS attack has ended.
     - We routinely backup the database and retain multiple versions.
       That way, if the project data is corrupted, we can restore the database to a previous state.
+    - We have implemented a "login disabled" degraded mode.
+      If there is a serious security problem, in many cases we can switch to that mode.
+This mode lets us continue to provide read-only services until the vulnerability is fixed.
+    - We have a recovery plan (described below) that builds on our ability to recover from backup.

 Identity, Authentication, and Authorization are handled in a traditional manner, as described below.